Introduction

 Push Data Onchain

 You can use the same dashboard to add data to the property list, which is useful for quick testing.
-Let’s look into how to add an item to the property list via API since that best fits the example scenario.
+Let’s look into how to add an item to the property list via API since that best fits the example scenario, but first let’s make sure you have the necessary information to do so:

-The example below will create one new property list item.
-You can pass multiple rows as well in a single call.
+Below you will create or update a property list item.
+You can pass multiple rows in a single call.

 const accessToken = "your-access-token";